 Once home after recovery from surgery, it is important to monitor the incision very closely for any redness, swelling, or discoloration which may indicate infection.
-Exercise restriction for 10-14 days is also advised to allow time for the incision to heal without excessive movement and irritation.
+Exercise should be restricted for 10 to 14 days to allow the incision to heal completely.
 Once the incision is healed, your pet may return to normal activity.
-Repeat cardiac consultation and echocardiogram will be recommended in the future as a monitoring tool to evaluate the efficacy of the treatment.

-*It is important to understand that not all animals will have 100% resolution of the degree of obstruction with this procedure and continued medications and monitoring may be needed in most cases.*
+It is important to understand that not all animals will have 100% resolution of the degree of obstruction with this procedure and continued medications and monitoring may be required.

 As with any procedure requiring general anesthesia, there is a potential for an adverse reaction to the drugs being used.
 Poor reactions to the anesthesia can range from mild allergic reactions such as hives to more serious complications like sudden heart failure, and in rare circumstances loss of the pet.

 Potential complications specific to balloon valvuloplasty include excessive bleeding while trying to gain access to the pet’s vascular system.
 Fortunately, given the small incision needed, bleeding is typically minimal in the majority of cases.